Laurence Le Guay: War service and later fashion photography

 Le Guay founded Contemporary Photography, the first Australian photographic magazine not published by a photo supply firm, the first issue of which appeared in December 1946.
 Through it he promoted modernism, abstraction and documentary approaches as an antidote to the Pictorialist style which still predominated in Australia, and which he began to react against during his membership (1940–1953) of the increasingly conservative Sydney Camera Circle.
 He also taught photography.

 He set up a new studio that year in George Street, then in the old Smith's Weekly building, moving, in 1947, to a partnership with John Nisbett on Castlereagh Street.
 They were among the first in Australia to use outdoor locations for fashion photography.
 In 1947–48, he produced a film on Sydney Harbour Bridge.

 Le Guay continued to be a significant international, and Sydney's leading, fashion photographer throughout the 50s and 60s, rivalling Athol Shmith in Melbourne.
+Helen Ennis notes that "The sixties look achieved by Athol Shmith in Melbourne and also by Laurence Le Guay in Sydney had another crucial component the models themselves and the way they related to the camera.
+These young women exert a different kind of presence to their predecessors."
 The Le Guay/Nisbett studio was joined in 1961 by David Mist.
 Born in London, Mist trained and worked in the UK, so augmented his partners' acquired European élan, and further enlivened the burgeoning local industry.